H4CKY54CK/misctools/README.md

     # main2 elapsed: 500.38 ms
     # main3 average elapsed: 616.67 ns | best (of 5): 300.00 ns | worst (of 5): 1.90 µs

-The timing decorator also automatically converts the time returned into a sensible unit, to optimize viewing pleasure.
+The timing decorator also automatically converts the time returned into a sensible unit, for optimal viewing pleasure.

 Just be careful that you don't repeat 50 times, and your code takes 50 seconds each run.
 That would take forever.
 Be smart.